Frequently asked questions

 Yes.
 To meet the needs of our community, UCHealth is offering both the COVID-19 nasal swab PCR test, which detects the presence of the virus, and the blood test, which measures for the presence of antibodies – find detailed information here.
 Using My Health Connection (patient portal), new and existing patients can request an order for either test.
 This page also shows the cash price of the test, which is the cost to you if you do not use insurance.

 Is there a treatment for COVID-19 for people who are high risk?

 Yes.
 There is a treatment called monoclonal antibody therapy that can reduce the risk of being hospitalized for COVID-19 by more than 80 percent.
 This treatment is for people who have recently been diagnosed with COVID-19, have mild symptoms, and are at high risk for getting a severe infection.
+Those not belonging to one of the high-risk groups will not be considered under the FDA guidance at this time.
+Due to increasing cases of COVID-19 and a high demand for monoclonal antibody treatment, all orders for monoclonal antibody therapy will be reviewed and prioritization will be given based on patient risk and treatment availability.
 Learn more about monoclonal antibody therapy.

 Where can I see my medical record or refill a prescription?

 With a My Health Connection (patient portal) account, you can refill prescriptions, view test results, view your medical record and more.

 Will my insurance plan be accepted?